 Social Innovation Impact / ISI

 Indicators and metrics in the field of social innovation are only emerging.
 Although there have been attempts to systematically develop a social innovation metric (IndiSi, IndiSiPlus), these are currently still in an exploratory phase and primarily relate to measuring social innovations and less to assessing their effects and added social value.
+On the other hand, the research field of (technology) impact assessment offers valuable and well-tried approaches to measuring innovation impact.

 Four fields of social innovation are examined as application examples in the project:

-- Digital education – with a focus on using technology for social progress (e.g. to increase learner participation, to reduce educational inequalities, etc.)
+- Digital education – with a focus on using technology for social progress (e.g. to increase learner participation, reduce educational inequalities, etc.)

 - Blockchain technology - where a possible use with social added value (e.g. transparency in supply chains) requires a social discourse and acceptance.

-The project will develop individual impact models in these four fields and combine them in one dynamic model.
+The project will develop individual impact models in these four fields and combine them within a new dynamic model.
 Additionally, a survey instrument will be developed that covers the broadest possible spectrum of impacts.
 This includes, for example, the assessment of effects at the level of social discourse.
 Such an approach will conceptually address the research gaps presented on the three levels (definition, impact measurement, and impact-related innovation metrics) and create an empirical basis for long-term monitoring of social innovations, both in terms of activities and actors and in terms of monitoring and assessing consequences.